Hazel's Jamaican Recipes | Best Cook

 My cousin George Odell moved to Jamaica in 1973 to teach math and came home four years later with his bride, Hazel, a tiny girl with a big smile, skin the color of coffee beans, and a melodic laugh.
-Her Jamaican accent was hard to decode–but her food wasn’t.
+Her Jamaican accent was hard to decode–but her Jamaican recipes were not.

 Since Hazel’s arrival, our family has been treated to many Jamaican specialties without names.
 They’re just “Hazel’s food,” always delicious, always healthful.
 On this day in July, Hazel comes home from the market, her string bag full of coconut milk, ginger, limes, and cassava.
 She’s preparing to cook some of her favorite dishes.